SaraKarsa/Netflix-Data-Analysis/README.md

 * Netflix has major presence in United states and India.
 Its focus has shifted recently towards TV shows which was previously on movies.
 More TV shows released than movies.

 ## Key Findings:
-Movies Vs Tv Shows By year:Netflix platform even has the content which was originally released in 1965.
+Movies Vs Tv Shows By year: Netflix platform even has the content which was originally released in 1965.
 For a better visual I have only displayed the  year 2019.
 We observe that initially the percentage of movies is higher than TV shows .
 Total no. of movies 1546 and Tv Shows 803 watched by people in 2019.

-Total Movies and Tv Shows By Country:United states has most total releases ( both movies and TV shows) followed by India and United Kingdom.
+Total Movies and Tv Shows By Country: United states has most total releases ( both movies and TV shows) followed by India and United Kingdom.
 The Color in Dark refers higher count.
 Total no. of movie and shows in US – 1482, India – 724 and  UK – 170.

-Top 10 Genres in Movies vs Tv shows:Movies and Tv shows are predominantly focused on Documentaries, Stand-up Comedy and Dramas, International movies.
+Top 10 Genres in Movies vs Tv shows: Movies and Tv shows are predominantly focused on Documentaries, Stand-up Comedy and Dramas, International movies.
 You can see below the top 10 genres in each category with the count of shows.

 Show wise Ratings:Ratings are more on TV-MA and TV-14.
 No. of shows in TV-MA is 2027 and TV-14 is 1698.